dsoluk/nft-preview-card-component-main/README.md

 ### Useful resources

 Worked mostly from MDN and W3 school articles.
+And, tried various code combinations using CodePen.

 ## Author